 Aquaculture is an increasingly common trophic subsidy in coastal marine ecosystems, with waste feed, faecal material and nitrogenous wastes potential food sources for marine consumers.
 As modern aquafeeds are increasingly high in terrestrial lipids and oils, the biochemical composition of the aquaculture-derived subsidy is relatively alien in the marine environment.
 Using terrestrial fatty acids as a tool, I investigated dispersal and uptake of the aquaculture subsidy, in both laboratory and field scenarios.
 I was able to demonstrate that aquaculture outputs are widely dispersed in marine systems and assimilated by marine consumers.
 Using marine amphipods and sea urchins as model species, I examined maternal and multi-generational effects of increased terrestrial lipids in the diet of marine consumers.
 I found that consuming waste could alter both biochemical composition and reproductive outputs in invertebrate fauna.
 When applied to a field scenario, where aquaculture outputs have been linked to increases in sea urchins, I found that broader-scale effects will be a trade-off between energetic benefits of consuming a lipid-rich subsidy, versus any negative effects that a high terrestrial diet may have on reproductive outcomes.

-Camille is now a post-doc at the University of Tasmania.
+Camille is now a lecturer at the University of Tasmania.

 The Kimberley freshwater fish fauna is the least studied in Australia; its true biodiversity and evolutionary history are unknown.
 The aim of my project is to assess the true freshwater fish biodiversity in the Kimberley using a combination of genetic and morphological approaches, and to investigate the influence of past and present geological and climatic processes on the evolution of these communities and their distributions.

-James was a post-doc at the University of Melbourne writing a field guide to the freshwater fishes of the Kimberley, now he is a freshwater ecologist at NIWA, New Zealand for 2 years, then moved to the Arthur Rylah Institute in Victoria as a freshwater ecologist.
+James was a post-doc at the University of Melbourne writing a field guide to the freshwater fishes of the Kimberley, was a freshwater ecologist at NIWA, New Zealand for 2 years, then moved to the Arthur Rylah Institute in Victoria as a freshwater ecologist.

 Triple jeopardy in the tropics: assessing extinction risk in Australia’s freshwater biodiversity hotspot

 Cassie completed her Master of Science in 2017, was a research assistant in the SALTT laboratory, and has since moved to the Department of Agriculture and Water Resources in Canberra where she works on commercial fisheries policy and indigenous engagement.

-Tormey completed her Master of Science in 2015 and is now a fisheries technician at The Pacific States Marine Fisheries Commission in the U.S.A. before moving back to Australia to start a PhD at the University of Tasmania.
+Tormey completed her Master of Science in 2015, became a fisheries technician at The Pacific States Marine Fisheries Commission in the U.S.A. before moving back to Australia to start a PhD at the University of Tasmania.